 According to the Canadian Press, B.C.’s clerk of the legislature Craig James is not happy with Auditor General John Doyle.
-During a gathering in Victoria of Canadian legislative officers, a private meeting […]
+During a Victoria gathering of Canadian legislative officers, a private meeting was […]

 Before the 2013 election, Premier Clark’s Liberals were involved in a feeding frenzy, working to grab maximum treasure from public wealth in case voters ended the opportunities.